PetitTournesol/Edgeware/README.md

 # Edgeware
 **First and foremost as a disclaimer: this is NOT actually malicious software.
 It is intended for entertainment purposes only.
 Any and all damage caused to your files or computer is _YOUR_ responsibility.
 If you're worried about losing things, BACK THEM UP.**

+If you get error "TypeError: unsupported operand type(s) for |: 'type' and 'type'", please make sure your Python is up to date!
+This version was primarily developed on Python 3.10.2!

 Version 2.4.1 Update

 •*Fixed bug where start and config would crash on startup for new users due to PIL not being properly placed into the safe import blocks*